alik15/obsidian-git-sync/Kubernetes/Kubernetes Deployment Guide.md

 - Find the “CALICO__IPV4POOL_CIDR variable and uncomment the two lines as shown below.
 Replacing “192.168.0.0/16” with “10.244.0.0/16" or whatever ip range you used to intialise the cluster
+>[!Info]
+>You can search in vi by using "/" followed by the text you are looking

 ![[Pasted image 20230818201014.png]]

 #### 3.3.4 Start Calico on the cluster